FREQUENTLY ASKED QUESTIONS

-This program will target Kindergarten - 3rd grade.
+This mentor program targets Kindergarten - 3rd grade.
 Students will typically range from age 5 - 9 years old.
 However, each school will determine where their greatest need is and thus the specific grade(s) to be included.

 Will I be working with just one student during the program?

 Yes, you will work directly with just one student.
-We want our mentors to build a relationship with the particular student.
+We want our mentors to build a relationship with your assigned student.
 Studies have shown a strong relationship between mentor and student to be a key success factor for a successful mentorship program.
-As such, some of the activities you will be completing with the student works to build this trusting relationship in addition to those building reading skills.
+As such, some of the activities you will be completing work to build this trusting relationship in addition to reading skills.

 How often do I need to meet with my mentee?

 For the program to be successful, consistency with the mentor is key.
 We ask all mentors to commit to one or two weekly session(s) for October - May when students are in school.
 Of course, we realize a mentor might need to miss a week here or there, but we ask you to please minimize "breaks" as this time with students is critical to their achievement as well as students look forward to their visit each time.

 How long are the sessions and when are they?